 We now exploit the regular grid structure of $Y_B$ to define mollified versions of discrete densities in $\mathcal{P}(X_n)$ and mollified versions of discrete vector fields in $\mathfrak{X}(X_n)$.
-The important aspect of the mollification operations that we introduce is that they are consistent with the discrete continuity equation (as long as we are willing to enlarge $\veps_n$ a bit).
+The smoothening operation that we introduce respects the discrete continuity equation, provided we enlarge $\veps_n$ a bit.
 Let $G : \R^d \rightarrow [0, \infty)$ be a radial standard mollifier.
-That is, $G$ is a radial smooth function with support in $B(0,1)$ which integrates to $1$.
+That is, let $G$ be a radial smooth function with support in $B(0,1)$ which integrates to $1$.
 In what follows we identify $G$ with its radial profile.
-For $b< i_d$ ($i_d$ being the injectivity radius of $\T^d$) we define
+For $b< i_d$ (recall $i_d$ is the injectivity radius of $\T^d$) we define

 where $\gamma_b$ is a constant introduced so as to guarantee that